Atlanta Wrongful Death Lawyer

 More subjective losses can be considered, too, like loss of relationships and loss of enjoyment of life.

-Your claims’ value can also depend on the costs you’ve had because of your loved one’s death, such as medical bills, lost wages, and funeral expenses.
+The value of your family’s claim can also depend on the costs you’ve had because of your loved one’s death, such as medical bills, lost wages, and funeral expenses.
 The more significant these costs, the more your wrongful death case might be worth.

 What Damages Can Be Awarded in a Successful Wrongful Death Claim?